ynnsnr/resume/index.md

       <div class="card" data-aos="fade-up" data-aos-offset="10">
         <div class="card-body">
           <div class="h4 mt-0 title">About</div>
           <p>I'm a Junior Full Stack Web Developer with a strong Front-End sensitivity and an entrepreneurial mindset.
 I used to work as a music composer / sound engineer and I'm deeply interested in blending creativity and technology.
-I've just finished attending <a href="https://www.lewagon.com">Le Wagon</a>, a 9-week intensive coding bootcamp and I'm ready to translate my skills to the web development world.</p>
+I've just finished attending <a href="https://www.lewagon.com" target="_blank">Le Wagon</a>, a 9-week intensive coding bootcamp and I'm ready to translate my skills to the web development world.</p>
           <p>You'd know me better by checking out my <a href="https://ynnsnr.github.io/music" target="_blank">music</a>.</p>
         </div>
       </div>